papagina/MeshConvolution/README.md

 ### 3. Data Preparation
 #### Step One:
-Download registrations_f.hdf5 and registrations_m.hdf5 from [D-FAUST](http://dfaust.is.tue.mpg.de/) to data/D-FAUST/ and use code/GraphAE/graphAE_datamaker_DFAUST.py to generate numpy arrays, train.npy, eval.npy and test.npy for training, validation and testing, with dimension pc_num*point_num*channel (pc for a model instance, point for vertex, channel for features).
+Download registrations_f.hdf5 and registrations_m.hdf5 from [D-FAUST](http://dfaust.is.tue.mpg.de/) to data/DFAUST/ and use code/GraphAE/graphAE_datamaker_DFAUST.py to generate numpy arrays, train.npy, eval.npy and test.npy for training, validation and testing, with dimension pc_num*point_num*channel (pc for a model instance, point for vertex, channel for features).
 Please write to me for getting the exact training and testing data we used in the paper.

 #### Step Two:
 Pick up an arbitray mesh in the dataset as the template mesh and create:
 1. template.obj.
 It will be used by *GraphSampling*.
-If you want to manually indicate some center vertices, set their color to be red (1.0, 0, 0) using the paint tool in MeshLab and the program will be aware of them.
+If you want to manually assign some center vertices, set their color to be red (1.0, 0, 0) using the paint tool in MeshLab as the example template.obj in data/DFAUST.

 2. template.ply.
 It will be used by *GraphAE* for saving temporate result in ply.

-You can use the sample templated.obj and template.ply files in data/DFAUST.
+We have put the example templated.obj and template.ply files in data/DFAUST.

 ### 2. GraphSampling
 This code will load template.obj, compute the down and up-sampling graphs and write the *connection matrices* for each layer into .npy files.
-Please Check Section 3.1, 3.4 and Appendix A.2 in the paper for understanding the algorithms.
+Please refer to Section 3.1, 3.4 and Appendix A.2 in the paper and the comments in the code for understanding the algorithms.

 For compiling and running the code, go to "code/GraphSampling", open the terminal, run
 ```